motters/qtrb/documentation/creating_sysroot.md

 The next step is to flash the image that was just download to an SD card.
 Plus a microSD card into your compute which is at least 8GB is size.

-Fashing an image can be performed multiple ways, the easy method is using (Etcher)[https://etcher.io/] which is a simple graphical UI that will allow you to flash "opt/qtrb/2017-09-07-raspbian-stretch.img" to your SD card.
+Fashing an image can be performed multiple ways, the easy method is using [Etcher](https://etcher.io/) which is a simple graphical UI that will allow you to flash "{QtRb-VM Location}/build/2017-09-07-raspbian-stretch.img" to your SD card.

 The second way is to use use dd on linux or mac: